Michel Albert Roux: Career

-Having served his apprenticeship and training mainly away from the Roux brothers' British business empire, he joined his uncle at the Waterside Inn, in Bray, Berkshire in 1985, before working with his father at Le Gavroche from the April of the same year.
+Having served his apprenticeship and training mainly away from the Roux brothers' British businesses, he joined his uncle at the Waterside Inn, in Bray, Berkshire in 1985, before working with his father at Le Gavroche from the April of the same year.
 He then worked in and managed the Roux brothers catering business for three years, before returning to Le Gavroche in 1990, the year the two brothers split their business down family lines.
-When his father retired in 1993, Michel Jr took over the world-famous restaurant.
+When his father retired in 1993, Michel Jr took over the restaurant.

 A food consultant to the Walbrook club since 2003, he also consults for the fine dining providers Restaurant Associates.
 Roux has also written several books, including Le Gavroche Cookbook; The Marathon Chef; and Matching Food and Wine, which was named the best book on matching wine and food at the Gourmand World Cookbook Awards.

+In August 2023, Roux announced that he would be closing Le Gavroche to focus on a better work-life balance without the daily demands of a busy Michelin-starred restaurant.
+The restaurant's last day of business was on 13 January 2024.

 Media

 Roux has made various television appearances, including on his friend Gordon Ramsay's ITV produced Hell's Kitchen, and as an expert judge on the BBC Two programme MasterChef: The Professionals (2008–13).
 In 2012 he appeared as a guest judge on Masterchef South Africa.
 From 2013 until 2014, Roux co-presented BBC Two's Food and Drink alongside Kate Goodman.
 In 2013, he appeared as one of the mentors in the series The Chef's Protege.

 In March 2014, Roux announced that he was leaving the BBC due to a conflict over his brand ambassadorship for Albert Bartlett Rooster potatoes.

 In 2015, Roux returned to television and presented First Class Chefs for the Disney Channel and Kitchen Impossible with Michel Roux Jr for Channel 4.

 In April 2016 Roux stepped in as presenter on BBC's Saturday Kitchen after the departure of James Martin who left after 10 years.
 Roux ruled himself out of becoming a full-time host.

+From September 2021 to December 2022, Roux presented two series of Michel Roux's French Country Cooking; shown on Food Network.

+Roux was a judge on Five Star Kitchen: Britain's Next Great Chef; a culinary competition series that aired during June-July 2023 on Channel 4.